 Will wine protect me from cancer?

-In fact, studies find a convincing relationship between drinking too much alcohol and the development of mouth, throat, oesophagus, liver and bowel cancers.
+In fact, more studies find a convincing relationship between drinking too much alcohol and the development of mouth, throat, oesophagus, liver and bowel cancers.
 Alcohol is also a key factor in increasing the risk of breast cancer in women.
 If we’re really serious, we shouldn’t be going above two units per day for men and one for women.

 Do dairy products increase my risk of cancer?

 A large European study called EPIC (European Prospective Investigation of Cancer) is currently looking at the relationship between diet, lifestyle and cancer.
 It will produce reports on diet and lifestyle and a variety of cancers over the next 10 to 20 years, starting with bowel cancer and breast cancer.
-For the time being I believe that we should continue to include some dairy foods in our diet, as they’re such a good supplier of calcium.
+For the time being I believe that we should continue to include some dairy foods in our diet, as they’re such a good source of calcium.

 Should I eat soya products instead of dairy foods?